On the Springer correspondence for wreath products

 However, it can been seen from Example~\ref{ex:A4} that it can be the case that the $G$-action does not commute with the $\HBMt(Z)$-action.
 Thus, we need to impose condition (A4) so that the final statement makes sense.

 \item With Theorem~\ref{thm:irreps} established, the construction of the desired semisimple proper subalgebra $A$ is still non-trivial.
 It is a pleasant surprise for us that the algebra $A_{m \wr d}$ we constructed in Theorem~\ref{mainthm} does satisfy (A2--4).
-In turn, we obtain the Springer correspondence for wreath products $\Sigma_m \wr \Sigma_d$. \end{enumerate} Finally, we remark that the obvious convolution algebras obtained by the wreath flag varieties over finite fields realizes the ``Hecke algebra'' in \cite{I65} that is a twisted tensor product $\cH_q(\Sigma_m^d) \hat{\otimes} \CC[\Sigma_d]$, instead of the Hu algebra.
-We plan to pursue the (equivariant) K-theory of our Steinberg variety $Z_{m \wr d}$ and its potential connection with the Hu algebras in a sequel.
+In turn, we obtain the Springer correspondence for wreath products $\Sigma_m \wr \Sigma_d$. \end{enumerate}